bmartin5692/bumper/README.md

 ----
 ### Login/Authentication/RestAPI

 ***Bumper*** provides a fully simulated central server that handles login/authentication for the app/clients.

+The EcoVacs app encrypts the username/password with the public key of EcoVacs when authenticating.
+Since we don't have the private key to decrypt, there is no way to provide true security and authentication.

-At this time no authentication layer is implemented and you can use any e-mail/password when logging in.
-Future versions should add additional options here for security.
+Future versions may add additional options here for security.

-This means however, that once a robot has been configured to access your WiFi it never needs to communicate with EcoVac's servers again.
+Bots have no authentication and once a robot has been configured to access your WiFi it never needs to communicate with EcoVac's servers again.

 ----
 ### XMPP